YangLe-L/Lim-Portfolio/FinalProjectPart2.md

 ## A. Wireframe/Storyboard
 ### [Click here for Wireframe 1](/Wireframe1.md)

+The wireframe is created by using index cards.
+Each card will represent one idea.
+It will contain a title and corresponding visualizations and text.
+The visualizations and text are just a preview of the final version in shorthand, so there will be more visualizations and longer text in the final product.
+Some text like card 6 is used to organize thoughts; hence they may not appear in shorthand.

 ## B. User Research
 I am targetting these types of audiences and its corresponding call-to-action
 * Heinz course classmates